0xPolygonMiden/miden-base/bin/proving-service/README.md

 A service for generating Miden proofs on-demand.
 The binary enables spawning workers and a proxy for Miden's remote proving service.
 It currently supports proving individual transactions and transaction batches.

 The worker is a gRPC service that can receive transaction witnesses or proposed batches and returns the proof.
-It can only handle one request at a time and returns an error if is already in use.
+It can only handle one request at a time and returns an error if it is already in use.

 The proxy uses [Cloudflare's Pingora crate](https://crates.io/crates/pingora), which provides features to create a modular proxy.
 It is meant to handle multiple workers with a queue, assigning a worker to each request and retrying if the worker is not available.
 Further information about Pingora and its features can be found in the [official GitHub repository](https://github.com/cloudflare/pingora).